ryanlintott/ShapeUp/README.md

 - [`.emboss()` or `.deboss()`](#emboss-or-deboss) any SwiftUI `Shape` or `View`.

-# ShapeUpExample
+# Demo App
-Check out the [example app](https://github.com/ryanlintott/ShapeUpExample) to see how you can use this package in your iOS app.
+Check out the [ShapeUpExample](https://github.com/ryanlintott/ShapeUpExample) to see how you can use this package in your app.

 # Installation and Usage
+This package is compatible with iOS 14+, macOS 11+, watchOS 7+, tvOS 14+, and visionOS.

 1. In Xcode go to `File -> Add Packages`
 2. Paste in the repo's url: `https://github.com/ryanlintott/ShapeUp` and select by version.
 3. Import the package using `import ShapeUp`

-# Platforms
-This package is compatible with iOS 14 and up, macOS 11 and up, watchOS 7 and up, tvOS 14 and up, and visionOS.

 # Is this Production-Ready?
 Really it's up to you.
 I currently use this package in my own [Old English Wordhord app](https://oldenglishwordhord.com/app).

+Additionally, if you find a bug or want a new feature add an issue and I will get back to you about it.

-# Support
+# Support This Project
-If you like this package, buy me a coffee to say thanks!
+ShapeUp is open source and free but if you like using it, please consider supporting my work.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/X7X04PU6T)

 - - -
-# Details
+# Features
 ## Corner
 A point with a specified `CornerStyle` used to draw paths and create shapes.